hew123/mintable-lite/README.md

 - `yarn serverless dynamodb install` to install local DynamoDB java program (requires Java to be installed).
 This isn't required if a DynamoDb docker image is used instead.
 (Refer to https://www.npmjs.com/package/serverless-dynamodb to learn about running DynamoDB locally in Docker)
 - `yarn build`
 - `yarn start`

+## Local Authentication
+- Attach `userId` to the headers of API calls to the local server endpoint
+- Refer to `src/auth` for a list of tokens allowed